-As we can see, while VLANs are functionality sufficient to isolate our VMs, we have some work to do before using it as a true virtual public cloud.
+As we can see, while VLANs are functionality sufficient to isolate our VMs, we have some work to do before using it as a true virtual private cloud.
 Going back to our ethernet cable comparison, the risks and security considerations are no different than having a set of physical machines plugged into a shared network switch.

 Can a VLAN be used as a VPC on Linode?